ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

 1. Information About the Scanner

 2. Scan an Object

+4. Processing the Scan in Creality

-3. Process the Exported Model in Blender
+5. Process the Exported Model in Blender

-4. Edit the Texture Map in Krita
+6. Edit the Texture Map in Krita

 # Information About the Scanner
 * The scanner we use is the Creality Raptor.